The five key 3D printing applications

 • Effective clinical training: By 3D printing anatomical models, students gain better understanding of anatomy and surgical procedures

-Disclaimer: Ultimaker 3D printers are designed and built for Fused Filament Fabrication with Ultimaker engineering thermoplastics within a commercial/business environment.
-The mixture of precision and speed makes the Ultimaker 3D printers the perfect machine for concept models, functional prototypes and the production of small series.
-Although we achieved a very high standard in the reproduction of 3D models with the usage of Ultimaker Cura, the user remains responsible to qualify and validate the application of the printed object for its intended use, especially critical for applications in strictly regulated areas like medical devices and aeronautics.
+Disclaimer: UltiMaker 3D printers are designed and built for Fused Filament Fabrication with UltiMaker engineering thermoplastics within a commercial/business environment.
+The mixture of precision and speed makes the UltiMaker 3D printers the perfect machine for concept models, functional prototypes and the production of small series.
+Although we achieved a very high standard in the reproduction of 3D models with the usage of UltiMaker Cura, the user remains responsible to qualify and validate the application of the printed object for its intended use, especially critical for applications in strictly regulated areas like medical devices and aeronautics.